 - There are 3 phases of cooling: Induction, Maintenance and Re-warming

 - The Re-warming phase is the MOST RISKY time for the patient

-- Once a decision to cool a patient has been made, the patient should be cooled as rapidly as possible to the desired temperature (35 degrees post arrest and for cardiac patients - see flow diagram)
+- Once a decision to cool a patient has been made, the patient should be cooled as rapidly as possible to the desired temperature (see flow diagram)

 - Ensure the patient is adequately sedated before cooling commences

-- Commence paralysis once the temperature drops below 36 degrees to prevent shivering
+- Commence paralysis once the temperature drops below 36°C to prevent shivering

 - Patients should be cooled with a cooling blanket or appropriate cooling system

 - If a cooling blanket is not available, the patient can be cooled in the first instance with cool packs and the polar air blanket